Lille Kongensgade: History

 Many of the buildings on the north side of the street were rear wings associated with properties on the more prominent main street Østergade.
 An example was A. C. Gamél's property at Østergade 27 (then 20) and Lille Kongensgade 33.
 It operated the first coffee roastery in Copenhagen in the courtyard.
-Vrødrene Andersen, a manufacturer of gentlemen's clothing, was located at No. Østergade 7-9/Lille Kongensgade 8-10 from 1916.
+Brødrene Andersen, a manufacturer of gentlemen's clothing, was located at No. Østergade 7-9/Lille Kongensgade 8-10 from 1916.